the-plaid-agency/avada-bootstrap/README.md

 1. Right away, go to the `Plugins` page.
 2. Delete `Akismet` and `Hello Dolly`.
 Completely useless, I wish they wouldn't add them by default.
-3. Next, go to `Appearance > Themes` and deleted all Wordpress themes except for the default one (currently Twenty Ninetween).
+3. Next, go to `Appearance > Themes` and delete all Wordpress themes except for the default one (currently Twenty Ninetween).

 Now, Wordpress has a clean slate and is ready for you to begin configuring it.